skx/predis/README.md

 Limitations
 ------------

-Currently the implementation is incomplete, which means that most of the Redis data-structures are not implemented.
+The implementation includes the string-primitives for all back-ends, other structures are ignored in the name of simplicity.

-Currently the following primitives are implemented, all those ones that I need:
+For each of the backends the following primitives are implemented:

 * `get( key )`
 * `strlen( key )`